Northwestern Front

-The Northwestern Front (Russian: Северо-Западный фронт) was a military formation of the Red Army during the Winter War and World War II.
+The Northwestern Front (Russian: Северо-Западный фронт, Severo-Zapadnyy front) was a front (army group) of the Red Army during the Winter War and World War II.
 It was operational with the 7th and 13th Armies during the Winter War.
 It was re-created on 22 June 1941, the first day of the Eastern Front on the basis of the Baltic Special Military District.
 On 22 June the Front consisted of the 8th, 11th, and 27th Armies, as well as the 5th Airborne Corps and the headquarters of the 65th Rifle Corps.

 Combat history

 Winter War

 The staff of the Leningrad Military District.

 1941

 In the summer of 1941 all elements of the front commanded by General Colonel Fyodor Isodorovich Kuznetsov were involved in heavy fighting in the Baltic Republics and on the approaches and the outskirts of Leningrad.
 During first 18 days of the war the armies retreated over 450 km into Russia.
 On 14 July the Soviet 11th Army led a successful counter-offensive from Utogrosh and the Dno district to Sitnya and Soltsi, in which German troops (in particular 8th Panzer Division) suffered heavy losses and had to retreat.
 The Soviet forces took Soltsi on 16 July, and the German advance to Leningrad and Novgorod was stopped for a while.
 This offensive had a strong effect for the morale of the Soviet troops.
 Nevertheless, the German troops were regrouped and refreshed, and on 12 August they renewed their offensive and moved to Novgorod which was taken on 19 August.

 At Staraya Russa combat started in July, and in August in the streets of the city, which was taken on 9 August after the retreat of 11th Army.
 The Soviet forces of 34th, 27th and 11th Armies led a counter-offensive and closed to the outskirts of Staraya Russa on 12 August but could not hold on to their success because of total exhaustion.

 In the autumn North-West front was on a pivotal point of the fighting activities in the Moscow and Leningrad directions, covering the vital Valdai Hills from which the northern flank of the advance of the Wehrmacht's Army Group Centre could be threatened.
 The Soviet troops took a deep defense between Lake Ilmen and Lake Seliger.
 They didn't let the German pass to the Valdai Hills and Bologoye railway station which connected Leningrad and Moscow.

 Later in 1941 Volkhov Front was created to cover the sector north of Lake Ilmen to Lake Ladoga.
 The major task of North-West front now became to recapture the communications centre of Staraya Russa, in a fight that lasted for 880 days.
 There were two strategic and regular military operations which were unsuccessful and very costly in terms of losses.